expretio/capnp-maven-plugin/README.md

 todo

-Example - Compile selected schemas
+Example - Compiling selected schemas
 ----------------------------------

 Use `schemas` to explicitly specify which schemas to be compiled.